 St. Baruc is an important Celtic saint of Wales.
 He was a student of the famous St. Cadoc and there has been a place of worship dedicated to Baruc since his burial there around the year 700AD.
 The name Barry is believed to be a corruption of Baruc and during the middle ages a pilgrimage to Baruc’s burial place was considered to be very important.
 In fact 4 visits to Baruc were equal to 1 visit to Rome on the pilgrimage “league tables”.
 Thus Barry Island became a very sacred Christian site.

 The current Church of St. Baruc on Barry Island is a newer building although the ruins of the ancient chapel and priest’s house are still used for a Celtic service on the feast of St. Baruc on 27th September each year.
-The Church has a small but devoted congregation who are proud to worship at the only Church in the world dedicated to St. Baruc.
+Sadly the church held its last service on the Epiphany of our Lord, 2019 and is now closed for worship.

 All Saints church